Skip to main content

 Availability

-Wire Payments are currently available for Global Payments API initiation in the following regions and markets.
+Wire payments are currently available for Global Payments API initiation in the following regions and markets.

 Wire Payment Availability